Mouna Karray

-Mouna Karray is a Tunisian photographer and video artist.
-Born in Sfax, Tunisia in 1970, she is primarily known for her photography and film.
+Mouna Karray (born 1970) is a Tunisian photographer and video artist.
+Born in Sfax, Tunisia, she is primarily known for her photography and film.
 Her art explores socio-political themes in relation to identity.

 Background and education

 Karray was born in 1970 in Sfax, Tunisia.
 She studied cinema and photography at the Institut Supérieur d’Animation Culturelle in Tunis and earned her Masters in Photography in 2001 at the Tokyo Polytechnic University in Japan.
 She has done residencies at Centre d’Art Vivant De Radès (2004, Tunisia), the Cité internationale des arts (2005, Paris), and the Civitella Ranieri Foundation (2007, Umbria, Italy).
 She is currently working in Sfax and Paris.

 Art

 Karray's work mostly consists of photography and film, with themes of poverty, gender, and the Arab Spring resonating strongly.
 Her work mostly focuses on political messaging, as well as her experiences as a woman, an Arab, and a Tunisian.
-Her work focuses on how poverty has spread throughout Tunisia, as well as the Tunisian revolution.
+Her work focuses on how poverty has spread throughout Tunisia, as well as the Tunisian Revolution.
 She uses her photography to specifically address poverty by documenting landscapes that have been neglected or abandoned, often juxtaposed with the people that still live there.
 She frequently photographs everyday objects and people, offering the audience of her work a glimpse into the subject's daily life.